alan-turing-institute/rse-course/course_prerequisites/01_python.md

 python --version
 ```

-**Note:** If you're working in Windows and haven't used a terminal or console before, it may be simpler to return to this step (and subsequent steps on this page) after completing the Git installation instructions (which gives you a Git Bash console)
+**Note:** If you're working in Windows and haven't used a terminal or console before, it may be simpler to return to this step after completing the Git installation instructions (which gives you a Git Bash console)

-### C++ compiler for Windows

-If you're using Windows, in order to use `Cython` in the "Programming for Speed" module, you may need to install a `C++ compiler`, [see here for more details](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows).